Infineon/mtb-example-fx2g3-slave-fifo-in/README.md

  1.0.0   | New code example
  1.0.1   | Updated for REV02 Kit
  1.0.2   | Updated for CM0+ and enable CLKOUT
+ 1.0.3   | Updated to use the example with other products
 <br>